gitSandraR/Power-BI-Project--DVD-Rentals/README.md

 -   Map visual can be drilled down to show sales by city for a given country.

--   Although scatter plots are used show the existence of correlation between two measures, here it is used in a bit creative way to show total sales and number of customers for each country.
+-   Although scatter plots are used to show the existence of correlation between two measures, here it is used in a bit creative way to show total sales and number of customers for each country.
 It is supplemented with a custom tooltip that pops-up with more details